AmbireTech/wallet/README.md

 * Portfolio balances bugfixes

 ### v0.5.2
-* Added Gnosis chain
+* Added Gnosis Chain
 * Drag & Drop ordering for tokens addresses and networks
-* UnstoppableDomains in address book
+* Unstoppable Domains support in the Address book
-* Balance support direct from networks
+* Error screen in case of an unexpected crash
-* Global fallback in case of anunexpected crash
+* Fix bug when sending NFTs
-* fix sending NFT bug
+* Can display balances on networks not supported by our providers